 Welcome to Cannabis Healing.
 We provide everything you need to know about treating pain and disease with cannabis.
+Marijuana science, medicine, history, delivery methods, and more.
 Medical Cannabis has been around for centuries, and is used around the world as a natural healing alternative.
 Marijuana has been proven to aid in the treatment of many pains, conditions, and disease.
 Discover the the world of cannabis, and see if medical cannabis treatment is right for you.

 Today, 23 states and the District of Columbia have passed laws allowing at least some form of medical marijuana, including Colorado, Washington, and Oregon, which have also legalized recreational use.
 The amount of marijuana someone can posses varies by state.
 In Alaska, Montana and Nevada, individuals are limited to one ounce.
 Many states will be proposing bills to legalize medical and recreational cannabis.